Jana Duggar Shows Off Small Waist & Big Smile In Green Dress For Easter Sunday Photo

 Jana Duggar showed off her small waist and a big smile in a green print dress for an Easter Sunday photo shared with her 679,000 Instagram followers.
-The eldest daughter of Jim Bob and Michelle Duggar posted the pic alongside a lengthy share of the words to the hymn “He Lives/I Serve a Risen Savior” in honor of the holy day celebrated by Christians around the world.
+The eldest daughter of Jim Bob and Michelle Duggar posted the pic alongside a lengthy share quoting the hymn “He Lives/I Serve a Risen Savior” in honor of the holy day celebrated by Christians around the world.

-Jana is seen in the image walking alone in what appears to be a park or perhaps, part of the expansive property the Duggar family owns in Tontitown, Arkansas.
+In the image, Jana is walking alone in what appears to be a park, or perhaps, part of the expansive property owned by the Duggar family in Tontitown, Arkansas.

 It was not noted if this photo of the Counting On star was taken prior to the current worldwide coronavirus pandemic.